 Although there is ample evidence of gender inequality in research, there has been limited effort to evaluate how researchers perceive gender inequality and how, in their opinion, resources are distributed among men and women in their workplaces.

-Click here to download the results of the survey
+- Click here to see a summary of the 2018 SRUK survey on gender equality

 2017 SRUK Survey on Gender Equality in Research